Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 And he's been forever known as Spike.

-And he says the White House has acknowledged for the first time that strict standards that Obama imposed last year to prevent civilian deaths from U.S. drone strikes will not apply to U.S. military operations in Syria and Iraq.
+And he says, the White House has acknowledged for the first time that strict standards that Obama imposed last year to prevent civilian deaths from U.S. drone strikes will not apply to U.S. military operations in Syria and Iraq.

-So, in other words, some of the so-called moderate Syrian rebels that you have brought up here are claiming one of our drones killed women and children during an attack on the Corazon group, which is not it doesn't exist.
+So in other words, some of the so-called moderate Syrian rebels that you have brought up here are claiming one of our drones killed women and children during an attack on the Corazon group, which is not, it doesn't exist.

-For his operations, the ones he wants, it's okay to go ahead.
+We're now saying Obama has given himself an exemption for his operations, the ones he wants, it's okay to go ahead.

 If we happen to randomly kill some civilians, well, that's okay here.

-I gotta take a break on this.
+I got to take a break on this.

 I just can't continue.